CdtQin/FairFace/README.md

 First, you should crop images.
 Here we provide a file (record.txt) that contain either five landmarks or bounding boxes for each image.
 You can use file affine_crop.py to crop face out.
 Each cropped image will be generated at the same position as the original one.
 If a raw image has name 1.jpg, the cropped image will be named 1_croppped.jpg

 Second, you should extract feature with the by this command: sh auto_run_extract_expr_flip.sh .
-BTW, you should modify the sh file to assign pathes before execution.
+BTW, you should modify the sh file to assign pathes before execution. (model file link: https://drive.google.com/file/d/1N10oud9GKUy5azZV8NjCmdyqBlCqacYn/view?usp=sharing)

 Third, three feature files will be generated after the second step.
 They should be test.fea.noFlip, test.fea.Flip, and test.fea.mean